dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 This guide describes a feature of the dbt Cloud Enterprise plan.
 If you want to learn more about an Enterprise plan, contact us at [sales@getdbt.com](mailto::sales@getdbt.com).

-Single-tenant Virtual Private users should [email dbt Cloud Support](mailto::support@getdbt.com) to set up or update their SSO configuration.
+For single-tenant Virtual Private Cloud, you should [email dbt Cloud Support](mailto::support@getdbt.com) to set up or update your SSO configuration.

 :::